 The total bamboo bearing area of the country is estimated as 1,60,037 sq km.
 There is an increase of 3,229 sq km in the bamboo bearing area as compared to the estimate of ISFR 2017.

-Total Carbon Stock in the forest is 7124.6 million tonnes
+The total Carbon Stock in the forest is 7124.6 million tonnes

 In the present assessment, the total carbon stock in the forest is estimated as 7,124.6 million tonnes.
 There is an increase of 42.6 million tonnes in the carbon stock of the country as compared to the last assessment of 2017.
 The annual increase is 21.3 million tonnes, which is 78.1 million tonnes CO2 eq.